What is a DOI? How do I find one?

 S. Lamb, J. Marsh, J. Hutton, R. Nakash, M. Cooke

-Some articles and journals do not provide DOIs--it is the publisher's preference to include or not to include a DOI.
+Some citation styles, such as APA, now require DOIs in references to electronic articles.
+However, some articles and journals do not provide DOIs.
+It is the publisher's preference to include or not include a DOI.
 When citing an article without a DOI, check the style manual (APA, AMA, ect.) for guidance.